5 Abandoned Mines You Can Visit Today

 Man jumping into a quarryVisit Cloud

-Quarry Park and Nature Reserve no longer features the buildings or town that made the area what it was, but the sensational scenery provides plenty of scope for scuba diving, swimming and photography.
+Quarry Park and Nature Reserve no longer feature the buildings or town that made the area what it was, but the sensational scenery provides plenty of scope for scuba diving, swimming and photography.
 The site covers 680 acres and has 20 abandoned granite quarries to explore.

 Bonne Terre Mine — Bonne Terre, Missouri